On this page

-In this blog post, we’ll delve into the development process of a cutting-edge early forest fire detection system, created in collaboration with the NGO Pyronear.
+In this post, we’ll walk through the development of an early forest fire detection system, built in collaboration with the NGO Pyronear.

 Our detectors communicate fire alerts to a database that is connected to a supervision platform for the fire department.